VAANI: Capturing the language landscape for an inclusive digital India: Transcription Guidelines

-The following transcription guidelines are adapted from the Digital India Bhashini Project (Sep 12, 2022 version), which in turn are inspired by similar guidelines created by a commercial transcription agency and by NIST.
-General Principles Transcribe a word only if you can hear and understand it properly.
+\begin{itemize} \item Transcribe a word only if you can hear and understand it properly.
 If the spoken word/text cannot be understood due to the speaker’s manner of speech then mark it as [unintelligible].
 On the other hand, if the spoken text cannot be heard due to poor recording, volume or noise then mark it as [inaudible].
-An audio segment will be considered as invalid if more than 25 Do not paraphrase the speech.
-Do not correct grammatical errors made by the speakers.
-In the case of misspoken words, transcribe the one with a spelling mistake followed by the correct spelling within curly braces.
-Example: If a speaker pronounces "remuneration" as “renumeration” then it should still be transcribed as “renumeration {remuneration}”.
-Do not expand spoken short forms (e.g., ain’t, don’t, can’t, it should be retained as it is) Retain colloquial slang as it is (e.g., gotcha, gonna, wanna, etc).
+An audio segment will be considered as invalid if more than 25\% of the words in that audio segment transcription (i.e., a sentence) have the [unintelligible] and/or [inaudible] mark.